sk-sahu/sk-sahu.github.io/about.md

 ---

 Hi!
 I am Sangram.
-Thank you for taking your precious time to visit my site :smiley:
+Thank you for taking your precious time to visit my site :)

 <img src="images/sksahu.jpeg"
       alt="Sangram Keshari Sahu"
-      width="100"
-      style="float: centre; margin-right: 10px;" />
+ />

 I am currently a Junior Research Fellow (JRF) at [IISER, Mohali] doing project in a Plant Developmental Biology lab with the area of research on Computational Genomics and Systems Biology.
 I have completed my M.Sc. degree in Bioinformatics from [BICPU], [Pondicherry University] in 2017.
 For more information my [Linkedin Profile]